Mortimer333/Dito/README.md

 # Weird behaviour

-Due to this being simple library there are few weird behaviours.
+Due to this being a very simple library there are few weird behaviours because of corner cutting.

 ## Values set in events and outputs overwrite those set in functions
-Becuase of how script gets variable values from those features the actual change is applied after the event/output finishes - overwritting any change in process.
+Because of how the script retrieves variable values from those features (outputs/events) the actual change is applied after the event/output finishes - overwriting any change made in class method in process.
-So any change during the call, inside classes scope, will be overwritten by the change inside the output/event after it finishes.
+So any change during the call, inside classes scope, will be overwritten by the change inside the output/event after it finishes. **(that's not all, read to the end)**

 ### Example:

 #### HTML of `<cake-block>` element
 ```html
 {{ test }}